 Eye allergies can be caused by normally harmless substances called allergens.
 Some individuals react to these substances and are thus allergic to them.
-The most common airborne allergens are pollen, mold, dust, pet dander, and smoke.
-Your eye specialist in Kandivali west will also state that allergies can be caused by reactions to certain cosmetics, food, eye drops that contain preservatives along with insect bites and bee stings.
+The most common airborne allergens are pollen, mould, dust, pet dander, and smoke.
+Your eye specialist will also state that allergies can be caused by reactions to certain cosmetics, food, and eye drops that contain preservatives along with insect bites and bee stings.

 If you do have allergies, then look after your eyes and keep them clean as well as avoid allergens as much as you can.
 Your ophthalmologist will be able to give you drops or medications to relieve eye allergy symptoms and give you relief in the long run.
 Always call your doctor right away if the allergy gets worse or if you experience a high level of discomfort in your eyes.

 Leave a Reply